Starting out with Microsoft Dynamics 365

 start with a Scoping Workshop which will enable you to answer these questions and more, then you know what is important in your Microsoft Dynamics 365 project.

 You could also ask us about:

-- Guide-Me-Guru: Learn how Microsoft Dynamics 365 will help your organisation with this free guided walkthrough with your 30 day trial.
-Tell me about Guide me Guru
+- Guide Me Guru: Learn how Microsoft Dynamics 365 will help your organisation with this free guided walkthrough with your 30-day trial.

 - Hosting and Licensing Options